sumwale/config/README.md

 ### Setup

-The layout works best for 1920x1080 screen and uses 120dpi with base font size of 10pt that looks the best overall on my laptop and desktop.
+The layout works is designed for a 1920x1080 screen and uses 120dpi with base font size of 10pt that looks the best overall on my laptop and desktop.
 I will suggest starting with this setup and adjusting later if you would rather prefer default 96dpi with 11/12pt fonts  or something else.
 Note that with default 96dpi some apps and GUI elements use their own font sizes ignoring the GTK/X configuration and may look too small.

 Changing dpi/fonts requires changing .Xresources, .xsettingsd (or use lxappearance), awesome and kitty configuration files.